Let’s Talk Puppy Protection: Parvovirus and Why Shots Matter

 • Keep them separated: Until they’ve had all their puppy shots, it’s best to keep them away from other dogs you don’t know and avoid places where lots of dogs hang out.

-• Cleanliness matters: Wash your hands after being around dogs, and if you know a puppy has been sick, disinfect surfaces with a diluted bleach solution.
+• Cleanliness matters: Wash your hands after being around dogs, and if you know a puppy has been sick, disinfect surfaces with a diluted bleach solution (keep your puppies away from pure bleach).

 • Don’t wait if they seem sick: If your puppy is acting super tired, not eating, throwing up, or has bloody diarrhea, get them to a vet ASAP.
 The sooner they get help, the better their chances.